cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 For example:

-    Summarize changes in around 50 characters or less
+    Summarize changes in around 50 characters or fewer

     More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the